List of Blossom characters: Blossom Ruby Russo

-Joseph “Joey” Russo
+Joseph "Joey" Russo

 Joey (Joey Lawrence) is the middle child of the Russo family.
 He is a not-so-smart baseball player and ladies' man.
 Joey once questions his paternity after believing that there was a mixup at the hospital at the time of his birth (with Blossom and Tony joking that he lacks the Russo "nose").
 He can be sweet and smart when he puts in the effort.
 Despite his dopiness, Joey gets accepted into Arizona State University, but decides to play professional baseball after graduating from high school.
 His catch phrase is "Whoa!”

-Lawrence's real-life brothers Matthew and Andrew played younger versions of his character in the season 1 episode "Thanks for the Memorex."
+Lawrence's real-life brothers, Matthew and Andrew, played younger versions of his character in several episodes of the series.

+The character was called "Donnie" in the original pilot episode.

-Anthony “Tony” Russo
+Anthony "Tony" Russo

 Tony (Michael Stoyanov) is the eldest child of the Russo family.
 A recovering drug addict and alcoholic, he has difficulty remembering four years of his life, but still remembers his addictions well enough to warn Joey and Blossom of what happened, marijuana and alcohol having been crutches for the pressures of school life and their parents' separation.
 He works at a doughnut shop for a period before becoming a paramedic.
 He is very close to Blossom, who often comes to him for advice.
 He has a long-term relationship with a Playboy bunny, Rhonda, but later marries Shelly in Las Vegas, after a night of debauchery.
 Despite the suddenness of their wedding, they decide to give the relationship a try and ultimately decide to stay together.
 Tony and Shelly welcome a son, Nash Metropolitan Russo, in November 1994.
 In a crossover with The Fresh Prince of Bel-Air, Hilary Banks goes on a date with Tony after winning a charity auction.

 The character was named after the show's executive producer Tony Thomas.

-Nicholas “Nick” Russo
+Nicholas "Nick" Russo

 Nick (Ted Wass) is the father of Blossom, Joey and Tony and is the main caregiver for the Russo family after his wife, Maddy, leaves.
 He works as a piano player, playing various gigs with a wide range of bands.
 He and Carol eventually get married, making him the stepfather to Carol's daughter, Kennedy, and he later becomes the grandfather to Tony's child.
 Nick also treats Blossom's friend, Six, as his own daughter.
 Because of Tony's alcoholism and drug addiction, he has become overprotective of Joey and Blossom, and has developed a somewhat conservative attitude to parenting.

 In the pilot, the father was named Terry Russo (played by Richard Masur), who worked as an accountant.